InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/(deprecated) IAB Tech Lab - Macro to pass TC String.md

 ## Document status

 Published on April 25 2019 as part of the IAB Europe Transparency and Consent Framework v2 public comment period.
-This document was intended to replace the former guidance for URL-based consent string passing; however, finalized updates to v2 incorporated a better solution for URL-based processing when JavaScript isn't supported.
-Details for this solution can be found [here](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#how-does-a-url-based-service-process-the-tc-string-when-it-cant-execute-javascript).
+This document was intended to replace the former guidance for URL-based consent string passing; **however, finalized updates to v2 incorporated a better solution for URL-based processing when JavaScript isn't supported.
+Details for this solution can be found [here](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md#how-does-a-url-based-service-process-the-tc-string-when-it-cant-execute-javascript)**.

 ## Background